Skip to main content

 Private education

 Supervision and control are exercised through regional administration bodies, as it is done with public schools in every region.
 Private primary and secondary education schools are run with the same structure and function as the respective public schools, awarding equivalent certificates and adhering to the curriculum in force.
-The Ministry of Education and Religious Affairs is the competent authority to grant license to Natural Persons and Legal Entities for the establishment of Private Schools.
+The Ministry of Education , Religious Affairs and Sports is the competent authority to grant license to Natural Persons and Legal Entities for the establishment of Private Schools.

 In Private Schools of every level, tuition fees are paid in exchange for the services provided.
 The tuition fees for Pre-schools (Nipiagogeia), Primary schools (Dimotika Scholeia), Lower and Upper Secondary Schools (Gymnasia, Lykeia) of Private Education cover the following:

-• Tuition Fees for all compulsory subjects taught in every private school class in compliance with the curriculum of the Ministry of Education
+• Tuition Fees for all compulsory subjects taught in every private school class in compliance with the curriculum of the Ministry of Education , Religious Affairs and Sports Tuition fees for compulsory subjects taught outside mandatory teaching hours and

 • Tuition fees for non-compulsory subjects, educational or other activities and any transportation charges for the transfer of pupils, which is optional.